biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 # Discussion

 In this study, we utilize facial images of patients with rare genetic diseases primeliry recruited in Japan.
 These images were sourced from open-access scientific papers published on the J-STAGE platform.
 This approach has certain limitations, including variability in image quality and phenotype information, as well as a limited number of cases.
 Most of facial images had bars or circles on eyes for deidentification.
-Although some facial images obtained successful diagnosis assistances with GestatMatcher, .....
+Although GestaltMatcher successfully predicted diagnosis from the subset of deidentified facial images, it should be evaluated by using high quality facial images and detailed phenotype infomation described in HPO.

 ## Acknowledgements